alxlvgit/dev-house/README.md

 3. Your `/posts` page should show your feed.
 (Probably start simple and just show all of your own posts…and then change this later to be an actual feed).	b. abling to view a single post.
 4. You should be able to `View` a `single` post.
 When doing so, be sure to load up any comments associated with that post.v

+Royce Coviello:
+I worked on the following tasks:
+1. Planning out how to create the sign in page

 John Chen:
 I worked on the following tasks: